Danielku15/SlickGrid-wiki/Used-by.md

 <li><a href="http://www.officepools.com" target="_blank">Officepools.com - Hockey Pool Manager</a></li>
 <li><a href="http://www.centro.net" target="_blank">Centro.net - interactive media plan builder</a></li>
 <li><a href="http://www.doublemap.com" target="_blank">Doublemap</a> - Used to view and edit bus schedules and administrative reports</li>
+<li><a href="http://www.anbase.ru" target="_blank">Anbase</a> - SaaS CRM for realestate.
+SlickGrid is the main component of client-side application.
+It's used to represent orders </li>
 </ul>
 </ul>